 We use internal progress trackers to record assessments of students on an ongoing basis.
-We use the system to record and track assessment of pupils in all subjects of the National Curriculum and MOE subjects.
+We use the system to record and track assessment of students in all subjects of the National Curriculum and MOE subjects.
 The system lists all of the learning objectives from the National Curriculum by subject.
 As an objective is taught, teachers make a judgement of how well a student has met the success criteria for the objective.
-There is a simple colour coded system for whether a target has been met: Purple means the student is